Adjunct Professor | Sauder School of Business, University of British Columbia

 2004 - 2011

-Lead researcher for 30+ studies with 5,500+ participants, including project to design decision aid encouraging seniors to make better financial decisions; targeted to 31+ million consumers retiring in next 10 years.
+Lead researcher for 30+ studies with 5,500+ participants, including design and testing of decision aid to help seniors make better financial decisions in retirement.

 Author on 11 papers in top journals and 35 presentations at international academic conferences.